titola/neuropa/README.md

 -   between SW 227° and WSW 251°
 -   between E 92° and SE 127°

-I want to share the analysis of this attack to break the veil of mystery, often ignorantly divulged by using the word "conspiracy".
+I want to share the analysis of this attack to publicly report the cowards that are secretly assaulting and torturing me from 2017, 24 hours/day.
+If the Italian police and secret services fear these infamous killers, they can say to me who they are and I personally and definitively will resolve the problem.

 I have analyzed the complete dynamics of the attack.
 This document contains what I can unequivocally explain (35% of the overall attack